Harnet69/TicTacToe_Game/README.md

 Tic Tac Toe games specification (backlog):

-    1. Consider about games functionality, which will be suitable for present teams level.
+    1. Consider about games functionality, which will be suitable for the present teams level.
 DONE
     2. Create a scheme of base functions of games architecture.
 DONE
     3. Add a scalable boards generator, which allows to create a board with dedicated size.
 DONE
     4. Add users input with validations: “isdigit” for columns and rows, “out of board range”, is the spot empty.
 DONE